sheliak/galah_tools/README.md

 The environment is set up by calling the setup function.
 At least two parameters must be given: folder where the spectra are stored and connection to the database.

-###Spectra storage

-Spectra can be all stored in a single folder with no hirearchy
+The following example set-ups the environment where the spectra are stored in a single folder with no hirearchy and the csv dump is used as a database.

 #Licence